Comparison

 The table does not rank these options by quality — they are shaped for different jobs.
 The right column is not "best"; it is "best for a specific situation."

-WhatsApp built-in transcription feature card: free, on-device, per-message, no export capability
+WhatsApp built-in transcription feature card: on-device, per-message, text displayed inside WhatsApp

 General transcription apps card: standalone audio files, pay-per-minute or subscription billing, no WhatsApp chat structure